-Her parents did not want her to be a professional artist, but she began to study art at the Pennsylvania Academy of Fine Arts in Philadelphia when she was fifteen.
+Although Mary’s parents did not want her to be a professional artist, she began to study art in earnest at the Pennsylvania Academy of Fine Arts in Philadelphia when she was fifteen.
 She continued her studies while the United States was torn apart by the Civil War.
 In 1866, she returned to Europe to study.
 She worked hard to study painting.
 Women could not attend the art school in Paris, L’Ecole des Beaux-Arts, so she asked one of masters from the school to tutor her privately.
 She got a permit to copy art in the Louvre Museum so she could improve her artistic techniques, and she traveled in Europe studying and copying old master paintings.

-In 1874 she finally settled in Paris.
+In 1874, she finally settled in Paris.
 Her work was shown at the annual government-sponsored exhibition called the Salon.
 In 1875 she discovered the pastel work of Edgar Degas in a gallery window.
 Mary later said, “I used to go and flatten my nose against the window and absorb all I could of his art.
 It changed my life.
 I saw art then as I wanted to see it.”
-She and Degas became friends and worked side-by-side for awhile.
+She and Degas became friends and worked side-by-side.
 She learned a lot from his knowledge of art, especially his techniques with pastels, copper engraving and draftsmanship.
 She developed a talent for working with pastels and used them to create many of her most important works.
 She experimented with different printmaking techniques like etching, aquatint and drypoint.

 Mary was the only American invited to join the Impressionist painters.
 She exhibited her work at Impressionist exhibitions in Paris and New York.
 She knew many other famous artists including Auguste Renoir, Alfred Sisley, Claude Monet, Edouard Manet, Paul Cezanne, Berthe Morisot and Camille Pissarro.

 Some of her better known works are Woman Reading, Five O’Clock Tea, The Cup of Tea, Young Woman Sewing in a Garden, Children Playing on the Beach, and The Child’s Bath.
-In 2009 her study for Young Mother Sewing, pastel on paper, was sold for $2,434,500.
+In 2009 her “Study for Young Mother Sewing”, pastel on paper, was sold for $2,434,500.

 In recognition of her contributions to the arts, France awarded her the Légion d’honneur (Legion of Honor) in 1904.
 She died near Paris on June 14, 1926.